 DGL were tasked with creating a large range of web labels for various online marketing campaigns to coincide with the theatrical release of the 2016 Marvel blockbuster ‘Deadpool’.
 The labels proved hugely popular for social media apps and the movie itself went on to gross over £750 million worldwide.

 Trapp’d was a business I launched in late 2016 and was my first time venturing into the gaming industry.
-As a fan of escape rooms, I wanted to use my experience in the movie industry to bring realistic, immersive experiences to customers.
-Trapp’d has now grown at a rapid pace with the second branch opening 7 months later and the third set to open late 2017.
-We are now ranked as the number one fun thing to do in Northamptonshire.
+As a fan of escape rooms, I wanted to use my experience in the movie industry to bring realistic, immersive experiences to customers with stunning set designs.
+Trapp’d has now grown at a rapid pace with the eighth venue opening in Leeds in 2020.

 DGL continues to work closely with hugely popular comedian and TV personality Dapper Laughs.
 Dapper AKA Daniel O’Reilly has recently launched an online chat show called ‘Lit & Live’ which aired on the new Facebook Live platform in early 2017.
 The show is streamed Live from Fu Manchu in Clapham.
 This format enables the live audience and the viewing audience to interact.
 You can Facebook Comment, Tweet, Snap and they may be read out through the show!